3782291211/laravel-api/README.md

     - Certain actions are only permitted to users with specific roles, such as admin status.
 - Relationships and schema constraints defined using Eloquent ORM's relationships tools
 - SQLite database used for development and testing.

+## Project directory structure
+- The app folder is where the main action is. /app/Http/controllers contains the main logic for handling

+## Running the project in your local environment
+First, ensure you have Composer and PHP installed in your machine.

+1) Fork and clone the repository.
+2) cd into the repository and run these CLI commands:

+        composer update
+        composer install

+3) Rename your ```.env.example``` file to ```.env```, remove the variables for the default mysql connection, and ensure you add the following 3 variables:

+        DB_CONNECTION=sqlite

+        DB_DATABASE= this needs to be the absolute path to the sqlite database located in ./database/database.sqlite, e.g. /home/username/mydocuments/laravel-api/database/database.sqlite*

+        DB_FOREIGN_KEYS=true

+4) To spin up the local development server, run the Artisan CLI command:

+        php artisan serve

+5) To run the test suit, run the Artisan CLI command:

+        php artisan test